Atul70911/floww-assignment/README.md

 Open the Project in a Browser:
 Simply open the index.html file in your preferred web browser to view the payment summary page.

+For the Mobile view:
+As the number of columns are more so it goes a bit out of frame but otherwise its good.
 Modify Locally:
 You can edit the HTML and CSS files using any code editor (e.g., VS Code) to customize the project.